مقدمه

 📝 Question 11: Why did a port originally develop at Manham?

-🔹 **Correct Answer:** **B** (It was convenient for river transport.)
+🔹 Correct Answer: B It was convenient for river transport.

-🔹 **Analysis of the Answer:** The speaker says the port developed because it was the **highest navigable point** on the river, making it **convenient for river transport**.
+🔹 Analysis of the Answer: The speaker says the port developed because it was the "**highest navigable point**" on the river, making it **convenient for river transport**.

-⭐ **Key Learning Point:** Look for the **main reason** why something developed and do not be confused by related details.
+⭐ Key Learning Point: Look for the main reason why something developed and do not be confused by related geographical details.

 📝 Question 12: What caused Manham’s sudden expansion during the Industrial Revolution?

-🔹 **Correct Answer:** **B** (the increase in demand for metals)
+🔹 Correct Answer: B the increase in demand for metals

-⚠️ **Potential Traps:** The discovery of tin is mentioned, but it occurred **earlier**.
+⚠️ Potential Traps: The discovery of tin is mentioned, but it occurred earlier.
+Improved mining techniques are not mentioned.

 ⭐ Key Learning Point: Pay attention to the timing; the Industrial Revolution caused expansion due to **demand for metals**.